 Situated on the edge of the hamlet of Les Baux at the foot of Mont Ventoux just 3km from the lively village of Bédoin with its numerous cafés and restaurants, bakers and weekly market, Gîte Les Enfantines and Oustau du Ventoux are in an ideal spot surrounded by cherry orchards, vineyards and almond trees for walking and cycling holidays through the picturesque hamlets and villages of the Vaucluse area of Provence.

 Mont Ventoux, le géant de Provence, dominates the landscape.
 Total calm reigns in Les Baux yet it is only 5 minutes by car from the centre of Bédoin.
 The hamlet is a haven of tranquility with a few dozen houses and a church which still opens for service the fifth Sunday of the month (work that one out!)
 It contains one of the last paintings painted onto wood by Simon de Challons.
-Le Cigale, a bar and pizzeria/restaurant with terrace overlooking the vineyards opens every night in the summer months (weekends only from May) and hosts the entertainment for the annual village fête over a weekend in July.
+La Cigale, a bar and pizzeria/restaurant with terrace overlooking the vineyards opens every night in the summer months (weekends only from May) and hosts entertainment for the annual village fête over a weekend in July.

 In August there is a vide-grenier which winds its way through the small streets and provides a great chance to grab a bargain.
-A 5-10 minute walk takes you to the site of Les Demoiselles Coiffées, curious formations of red rock set amongst the trees and especially wonderful around sunset.
-There is a wine named after them which is also quite quaffable!
+A 5-10 minute walk takes you to the site of Les Demoiselles Coiffées, curious formations of red rock set amongst the trees, especially wonderful around sunset.
+There is a wine named after them which is very quaffable!

 One minute by car or a lovely 15 minute walk across the vineyards takes you to Sainte Colombe where there is an artisan bakery with a very old stone oven – the perfect place to get your daily bread.
-Aside croissants and baguettes they bake all sorts of delicious breads, many with grains such as quinoa and spelt.
+Aside croissants, baguettes and fougasse, they bake all sorts of delicious breads, many with grains such as quinoa and spelt.
 There are also a couple of good restaurants in the village with a nice bar so great for eating out locally and not having to drive.

-A lovely village set dramatically on a rock dominated by its castle makes for a very pleasant stroll through its cobbled streets with good views down to Carpentras and beyond.
+A lovely village set dramatically on a rock dominated by its castle, it makes for a very pleasant stroll through its cobbled streets with good views down to Carpentras and beyond.
 Le Barroux is known for its apricots.
 It boasts a good restaurant and a pretty salon de thé which serves tasty quiche and tarts.
 There’s a nice pottery and brocante shop nearby on the Caromb route back to Bédoin.

 Crillon Le Brave